 One company’s using planetary insights to help us prepare better for disasters and famines.
 One’s trying to set a standard for secure banking in the cloud.
 And another’s looking to scale data-driven retail experiences without compromising on customer service.

 Three totally different goals, processes, and outcomes.
 But that’s the thing with data analytics initiatives – no two should ever look alike.
-Analytics is about fuelling your personal business goals with insights – not following a crowd.
+Analytics is about fueling your personal business goals with insights - not following a crowd.